 Paul has worked in both the private and community sectors within the alcohol and other drug sectors for nearly ten years.
 Prior to this, he worked within the Federal Government providing and creating support services for Homeless Australians and was awarded an Australia Day Award for this.
 Paul then went on to work in HR, leading an Early Intervention team that focussed on non-compensable illness and injury in the workplace.
 The bulk of his clients in this role had serious illnesses: Cancers, HIV and various Mental Health Conditions.

 Paul's focus is Dual Diagnosis, both addiction issues and how they couple with mental health illness.
 Paul understands the complexity that can arise with a dual diagnosis client and the effect it can have on the individual and their loved ones.
-Paul enjoys working with people with addiction issues, introducing them to a new way of life and providing some psych education and support into mental illness.
+Paul enjoys working with people with addiction issues, introducing them to a new way of life and providing some psych education and support for mental illness.

 Along with his professional experience, Paul is a peer worker, in that he has overcome his personal addiction issues and has been sober for ten years.
 He is also the co-host of The ARC- The Addiction Recovery Cast.
 His other interests include Stoic Philosophy, International Politics, Shakespeare and the mighty St Kilda City Football Club.